bighammer-link/bighammer-link/README.md

 <br />
 Hi there 👋
 <br />
-I'm just an An undergraduate from Qingdao University of Technology.🤔🤔🤔
+I'm just an  undergraduate from Qingdao University of Technology.🤔🤔🤔

 **About me**